redpen-cc/redpen-doc/source/configuration.rst

   `RIGHT_DOUBLE_QUOTATION_MARK` '”'           false              false              right double quotation mark
   ============================= ============= ================== ================== =============================================

-The character setting are made use of seveal Validators such as InvalidCharacter, and SpaceValidator.
-If users want to change the character configuration settings.
-Users can override the settings adding character into character setting file described in the above section.
+The symbol setting are made use of seveal Validators such as InvalidCharacter, and SpaceValidator.
+If users want to change the symbol configuration settings.
+Users can override the settings adding symbol element into symbol-table block in the redpen configuration file.

 Japanese Default Setting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The following table shows the default symbol settings for Japanese documents.
 In the table, first column shows the names of symbols,
-second colums (Value) shows the character.
+second colums (Value) shows the symbol.
 Colums 'NeedBeforeSpace' and 'NeedAfterSpace' represent that the
-character should have space before or after it respectively.
+symbol should have space before or after it respectively.

 .. table::

   ============================= ============= ================== ================== =============================================
-  Character                     Value         NeedBeforeSpace    NeedAfterSpace     Description
+  Symbol                        Value         NeedBeforeSpace    NeedAfterSpace     Description
   ============================= ============= ================== ================== =============================================
   `FULL_STOP`                   '。'          false              false              Period of sentence
   `SPACE`                       '　'          false              false              White space between words